AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Biography*: "We have no evidence that the belief in the *apokatastasis*,[^416] which prevailed in the fourth and fifth centuries was ever definitely condemned by any council of the Church, and so far as Origen was named as coming under the church\'s censure it was rather as if involved in the general sentence passed upon the leaders of Nestorianism, than singled out for special and characteristic errors.
+Biography*: "We have no evidence that the belief in the *apokatastasis*,[^416] which prevailed in the fourth and fifth centuries was ever definitely condemned by any council of the Church, and so far as Origen was named as coming under the church's censure it was rather as if involved in the general sentence passed upon the leaders of Nestorianism, than singled out for special and characteristic errors.
 So the council of Constantinople, the so-called Fifth General Council, in